HPCarey/pt-booking/README.md

 9. Search for the repo name and connect to the correct repository.
 10. Scroll down and deploy branch.
 11. Finally click the open app button once the build is finished.

+#### **Final Deployment**
+1. Set DEBUG to false.
+2. Underneath DEBUG, set a variable called X_FRAME_OPTIONS to 'SAMEORIGIN' to allow browser to user summernote editor.
+3. Save everything, git add, commit and push.
+4. Got to Heroku config vars and remove the DISABLE_COLLECSTATIC key value pair.
+5. Navigate to the deploy tab and follow the same steps as before to deploy.

 [Back to top](#contents)